Guide to Aperture in Photography

 Step 4: Keeping everything else constant, start changing your lens’ aperture.
 You’ll see how the peaking lines start jumping around in the photo, showing you what else is falling into focus.
 Pretty cool, eh?!

-I use this tip when photographing groups of people, who aren’t standing in a perfectly perpendicular line to me.
-I keep changing my aperture until the focus peaking lines are indicating all the peoples’ faces are in focus, but there’s still some background that’s blurry for the cool-effect :-)
+I use this tip when photographing groups of people who aren’t standing in a perfectly perpendicular line to me.
+I keep changing my aperture until the focus peaking lines are indicating all the peoples’ faces are in focus, but there’s still some background that’s blurry for that cool ‘shallow depth of field’ look.